with Asian-inspired meals, snacks and more.Shop Now

 Founder Sandro Roco was inspired to create a beverage brand that bridged both modern and traditional cultures.
 Sanzo Sparkling Water is filled with authentic Asian flavors, without added sugar.

-Shaka Tea brings you fresh herbal tea brewed from māmaki leaves.
-Since 2016, Shaka has honored Hawaiian lands by restoring ecosystems habitats—providing local jobs and trade to farmers.
+Shaka Tea brings you fresh, herbal tea brewed from māmaki leaves.
+Since 2016, Honolulu rasied Founder Bella Hughes and Shaka has honored Hawaiian lands by restoring ecosystems and habitats—providing local jobs & trade to farmers.

 Justin Gill dreamed of bringing his family's sauce to market since he was a kid.
 After rave reviews, the non-GMO, organic Japanese Barbecue Sauce became a reality.

-Star Anise emerged after two women met while hiking and pursued creating the brand from worlds apart.
-This women-owned brand offers gluten-free, non-GMO vermicelli rice noodles and products that innovate traditional Vietnamese dishes.
+Star Anise began after Karen Cheng and Thao Nguyen met while hiking in Hong Kong & created the brand from worlds apart.
+This women-owned brand offers gluten-free, non-GMO vermicelli rice noodles & products that innovate traditional Vietnamese dishes.

 Our Asian American Business Resource Group is blogging all month long about history, culture, ways to get involved, and more.
 Check it out for more ways to celebrate.